AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 </x-app-layout>
 ```

-### Permissions Index Page
+### Exercise: Permissions Index Page

-Exercise:

-Repeat the above for the permissions, changing 'Roles' to 'Permissions'.
+To help you practice and learn the skills, repeat the above for the permissions, changing 'Roles' to 'Permissions'.

 ### Display the Roles